pierrevouillamoz/collectives_reporting/README.md

 - `activity_leaders_analysis` : agregation of members players and time duration per event, activity type and leader id (main leader).
 There are two count methods too.
 - `leaders_analysis` : agregation of members players and time duration per leader id (main leader).
 Only one count method.
 - The same reporting is available for coleader analysis : first `get_coleaders` should be applied, then functions `activity_leaders_analysis` and `leaders_analysis` are applyed. `get_coleaders` list only coleaders and remove main leader.

+## Analysis of users' behavior

+Previous functions were based on an population of events.
+The other side of our reporting is working on users' behavior.

+`get_users_registrations` makes a users population based dataset.
+For each user, features of the number of events done (Active), unregistered, etc.

+`users_registrations_analysis` is based on the result of the previous function.
+For each features, the distribution is computed and stored in the dataset.